All Products

 Supported.

-In the following scenarios, the backend servers cannot obtain client IP addresses:
+Note that in the following scenarios, the backend servers cannot obtain the originating IP addresses of clients:

-• The backend servers of the CLB instance are ECS instances that are deployed in the classic network.
+• The backend servers of your CLB instance are ECS instances that are deployed in the classic network.

-• Automatically obtained (supported only when the backend server type of the CLB instance is ECS or ENI)
+• Automatically Retrieve Client IP (supported only when the backend server type of the CLB instance is ECS or ENI)

 • Proxy Protocol